 Types of psoriasis

 Plaque psoriasis is common on the scalp, elbows and knees, face, lower back, soles of the feet, and palms of the hands.

 Streptococcus infections, especially strep throat, are among the most common triggers for guttate psoriasis.

 Inverse psoriasis lesions are flat, red, and shiny.
-They are large and uniform, and typically appear in skin folds, such as in the armpit, under the breasts, or in the groin.
+They are large and uniform and typically appear in skin folds, such as in the armpit, under the breasts, or in the groin.

-Other visual signs of nail psoriasis include:
+Other signs include:

 - yellowish red discoloration in the nail, which may be sore to the touch